 In addition, the freedom of the individual is not the antithesis of the freedom of the community or vice versa; in fact, it is the goal of the community to enrich the freedom and liberty of the individual if it does not transgress the good and freedom of the community.
 One could say that freedom as an essential virtue maintains both the existence and longevity of both the community and the individual.
-American Ethicist Reinhold Niebuhr alludes to the imperative of freedom as a critical human component that could foster human agency, selfexpression, and human maturity.
+American Ethicist Reinhold Niebuhr alludes to the imperative of freedom as a critical human component that could foster human agency, self-expression, and human maturity.

 Actually, the community requires freedom as much as the individual; and the individual requires order as much as does the community.
 Both the individual and the community require freedom so that neither communal nor historical restraints may prematurely arrest the potencies which inhere in man's essential freedom and which express themselves collectively as well as individually.
 It is true that individuals are usually the initiators of new insights and the proponents of novel methods.
-Yet there are collective forces at work in society which are not the conscious contrivance of individuals.20
+Yet there are collective forces at work in society which are not the conscious contrivance of individuals.

 To complement Niebuhr's claim, in the African thought, the freedom of the individual is not prized or proclaimed for self-interest; rather, if the community is free, it categorically and naturally transmits in the experience of the individual.
-Black African society puts more emphasis on the group interest that that of the individual, more on group solidarity than on the activity and the desires of the person; the autonomy of the individual is not esteemed apart from the collectivity of the community.
-21The ethics of mutual reciprocity and interdependence are stressed here.
+Black African society puts more emphasis on the group interest that that of the individual, more on group solidarity than on the activity and the desires of the person; the autonomy of the individual is not esteemed apart from the collectivity of the community.The ethics of mutual reciprocity and interdependence are stressed here.
 The African communitarian tendency can be construed as a way of life that is deeply rooted in the individual's experience in the world: "it is the way a person feels and thinks in union not only with all other people around him but indeed with all other beings in the universe: God, animal, tree, or pebble."
-22 The obligations of the individual to the community are designed to enrich the life of the individual; as a corporate person, the life of the individual is dynamically converged in the communal life.
+The obligations of the individual to the community are designed to enrich the life of the individual; as a corporate person, the life of the individual is dynamically converged in the communal life.
 Consequently, one can remark that The order of a community is, on the other hand, a boon to the individual as well as to the community.
 The individual cannot be a true self in isolation.
 Nor can he live within the confines of the community which "nature" establishes in the minimal cohesion of family and herd.
 His freedom transcends these limits of nature, and therefore makes larger and large social units both possible and necessary.
-It is precisely because of the essential freedom of man that he requires contrived order in his community.23To put it differently, the life of the individual is meaningless apart from his or her lived-experience within the structure of the community:
+It is precisely because of the essential freedom of man that he requires a contrived order in his

-20 Niebuhr, The Children of Light and the Children of Darkness, 4.
+&lt;sup>20 Niebuhr, The Children of Light and the Children of Darkness, 4.

-21 Qtd in Masolo Self and Community in a Changing World, 231.
+&lt;sup>21 Qtd in Masolo Self and Community in a Changing World, 231.